 ping

-command from each PC to test connectivity with its VLAN gateway. - Ensure PCs in VLAN10 and VLAN20 cannot communicate directly but can reach the router’s respective sub-interface IP addresses for inter-VLAN routing, if configured.
+command from each PC to test connectivity with its VLAN gateway. - Ensure PCs in VLAN10 and VLAN20 cannot communicate directly.
+They should reach the router’s respective sub-interface IP addresses for inter-VLAN routing, if configured.

 After assigning the IP Address you should ping test to make sure it working or not